precice/precice.github.io/pages/docs/installation/installation-source-advanced.md

 ## Debian packages

+{% note %}
-{% include note.html content="You may prefer to directly use the [provided packages](https://github.com/precice/precice/releases) attached to our releases." %}
+You may prefer to directly use the [provided packages](https://github.com/precice/precice/releases) attached to our releases.
+{% endnote %}

 To generate Debian packages, make sure to set the following variables: